modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 </p>
 ```

 The first part takes the publishedon resource field, and [formats](/building-sites/tag-syntax/date-formats) it into a nice, pretty date.
 The `<time>` tag gives more context to search engines and screen readers, [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time).
+To assist this further, we add a `datatime` attribute with a machine-readable format.

 Then,  we load a quick count of the number of comments, along with a clickable anchor tag link to load them.
-Note how our '&thread' property in the QuipCount snippet call (and later on in the Quip call) uses 'blog-post-`[[*id]]`'.
+Note how our "&thread" property in the QuipCount snippet call (and later on in the Quip call) uses "blog-post-`[[*id]]`".
 This means that MODX will automatically create a new thread for each new Blog Post we create.
 Neat!

 ### The Post Content